(Originally Sent as a part of the Letters to the Emotionally Intense, in February, 2018)

 But Life plunges us into our Truths despite our resistance.
 With the NHS, it was my sound sensitivity that pushed me over the edge.
 It seems absurd, but my misophonia was just the ‘last straw’ for the painful rupture inside of me.

-For the last two years, the incongruence of pursuing the doctorate has been screaming louder and louder.
-Every minute that I invested in writing essays that serve no real purpose was a sacrifice for the precious time I can use to do my Real work, generate Real values, and use my energy and creativity to make ripples in the world.
+For the last two years, the incongruence of pursuing the formal academic path has been screaming louder and louder.
+Every minute that I invested in writing the essays was a sacrifice for the precious time I can use to do my authentic and creative work, and use my energy and passion to make ripples in the world.
 Knowing that I only have one short life, I went to bed every night feeling guilty, resentful, restless and sick to my core.

 In the end, my body pushed me out of the program.